How do I become a candidate for admission to the Humanities Gateway Program?

 How heavy is the workload in the Humanities Gateway Program?

 Because the program is intended for strongly motivated students who want to be challenged academically, all of the courses require a great deal of reading, writing, and critical thinking.
 Most students have found the subject matter to be so interesting and stimulating that they haven’t regarded the workload as burdensome.
-In those few cases in which a student decides, after a semester or two, that the program is not an appropriate fit, he or she is welcome to withdraw from it, as a few participants do each academic year.
+In those few cases in which a student decides, after a semester, that the program is not an appropriate fit, he or she is welcome to withdraw from it, as a few participants do each academic year.
 It should be noted, however, that students in the program have had the time to involve themselves in a wide variety of extracurricular activities, including the student newspaper and radio station, many different intercollegiate sports, musical and theatrical groups, and volunteer work in the Hartford community.

 Will it be possible for me to study abroad if I choose to do the Humanities Gateway?